developerPCR/panda-core-dev-docu-PCR/docs/howtostart.md

 # Where to start?

-Depending on the template you have, you will follow different documentations.
+<h2>Depending on the template you have, you will follow different documentations.</h2>

 :::info
 We have multiple designs per template, so all designs you see on https://docu.blue-panda.dev/docs/designs have the same features